Top Tips for Visiting Charleston: Best Hotels, Attractions, & Restaurants

 Poogan’s Porch

 Poogan’s Porch is supposedly haunted (and if you read the tourism brochures, so is practically everywhere in Charleston, SC).
 If it is haunted, the ghosts sure do have excellent taste.
 Poogan’s Porch is so good, I actually ate here twice on the same trip.
-They are open daily for brunch from 9:00 – 3:00, and the dinner service starts at 4:30.

-My hotel room at the Mill’s House Hotel actually overlooked the 1888 Victorian home that houses the restaurant.
+My hotel room at the Mill’s House Hotel overlooked the 1888 Victorian home that houses the restaurant.
 One night, when I couldn’t sleep, I thought I saw the slender silhouette of an old woman dressed in black.
 Most likely, it was a shadow cast by an overhanging eave, but perhaps it was the specter of Zoe St. Amand said to haunt still the premises where she once lived with her sister.

 Magnolia’s